abouthugo/server-thing/README.md

-# What would a server that returns "Hello world" in 5 different programming languages would look like?
+# What would a server that returns "Hello world" in 5 different programming languages look like?

 - Python w Django
 - Golang I've never used this before